midorinom/maplestory_tracker/README.md

 Currently, I have fully developed the backend for all the following pages, all that remains is to do up the frontend.
 Below I have included the images of the spreadsheets I made previously which I am using as a reference to design the pages.

+#### Dashboard Page
+* Add pie chart to display total weekly mesos earned by the user

 #### Dailies/Weeklies Page

 <img src="/src/images/readme/dailies_spreadsheet.PNG" alt="Dailies Spreadsheet" title="Dailies Spreadsheet">